What next? Maintaining friendships in the longer term

-Any brain tumour diagnosis, high grade or low grade, can hugely impact a person.
-Children often have to deal with uncertainty for many years, especially around upcoming scans and results – will the tumour have come back or started to regrow?
-This can be emotionally draining for a child, with increased anxieties and potentially less tolerance.
+Children often have to deal with uncertainty and anxiety for many years, particularly around upcoming scans and results.
+This can be emotionally draining potentially make them less tolerant.
 At these times, the child is likely to need more understanding and empathy from friends.

-This is why supporting a child with their social relationships is likely to go beyond their initial return to school.
-So there’ll be points when it may be useful to re-visit the themes identified in this resource, e.g. during transition or if there are concerns about friendships.
+This is why supporting a child with their friendships following a brain tumour diagnosis is likely to go beyond their initial return to school.
+There will be points when it may be useful to re-visit the themes identified in this resource, e.g. during transition or if there are concerns about friendships.

 - Regularly check in with the child affected, and their siblings.